 Until Martin Bashir either resigned or was let go by MSNBC this week, I was a loyal fan.
-One of the reasons I watched Bashir is because the things that engaged him usually did the same for me.
+I watched Bashir is because the things that engaged him usually did the same for me.
 At my house, in the Eastern Time Zone, he was on at 4 PM, which meant whatever had happened that day had already been dissected to death by the daytime pundits.
 But he had the ability to find something fresh and insightful and, yes, funny, about what was going on out there.
 Maybe it's his accent, his enunciation, his eyebrows--I don't know.
 He is a devilishly clever wordsmith--smarmy, but in a good way.
 I have been known to hurry things up just so I can get home in time to watch him.

 So I was home and watching on the day he went into that thing over Jake Tapper's interview with Sarah Palin--the part where Palin would not back down from comparing the national debt to slavery.
 Tapper gave her many outs, bless his heart, but she stuck by every word.

 TAPPER: Mitch McConnell has said no more government shutdowns.
 He didn't think it was a smart idea.Oh, Sarah.
 Clueless, smug, privileged Sarah.
 Why is anyone still interested in what you have to say?

 If you were advising Senate Republicans, would you encourage them to do a --

 PALIN: -- 17-day slim down -- no, a 16-day slim down of about 17 percent of the government.
 We need to rein in government.